Intermunicipal Development Plans

 Below, please find the Draft versions of each IDP.

-There will be a Joint Public Hearing held Thursday, July 11, 2019 at the Bonnyville Seniors' Drop-In Centre at 6 p.m.
-Click here for more information.
-This open house will give residents a chance for public comment and feedback on the proposed IDP.
+A Joint Public Hearing was held Thursday, July 11, 2019 at the Bonnyville Seniors' Drop-In Centre.
+This open house gave residents a chance for public comment and feedback on the proposed IDPs.
+Finalized copies of the IDPs will be ready soon.
+(Updated July 15, 2019).

 An Open House was held at the end of February.
 This was an opportunity to introduce and explain the three IDP projects being prepared between the M.D. of Bonnyville and the Village of Glendon, the Summer Village of Bonnyville Beach and Summer Village of Pelican Narrows, to define the desired future for lands identified within each IDP area and assess the opportunities as well as the challenges of planning these lands.